LPCIC/coq-elpi/apps/tc/README.md

 1. If the instance has no user defined priority, the attribute containing the priority of the instance is set to `None`.
 In this case, the priority is computed as the number of premises the instance has.
-For example, `eqBool` has priority $2$, since it has two hypothesis triggering recursive instance search.
+For example, `eqProd` has priority $2$, since it has two hypothesis triggering recursive instance search.
 2. If $P$ is the priority of both the instance $I_1$ and the instance $I_2$ of